-In 2019, D.C.’s child welfare agency, Child & Family Services reported -
+In 2021, D.C.’s child welfare agency, Child & Family Services, reported:

 Foster care is not permanent.
 Foster families step in to create a safe, stable environment for a child, while birth parents address their personal challenges.
 Ensuring that families can safely reunite requires support for foster homes and birth parents from the entire community.
 This is where DC127 steps in.

 “Thank you DC127 for your continued amazing generosity that has been a lifeline for us in this season.
 You are literally the hands and feet of Jesus and bring so much encouragement.
 We cannot thank you enough!”

 - Foster Parent supported by DC127